 An outdoorsy lifestyle, wide-open spaces and plenty of wildlife and natural attractions are all hallmarks of a New Zealand holiday, and it’ll likely come as no surprise that there’s plenty to do for families in the land of the long white cloud.

 Whether it’s a sightseeing tour, an adrenalin-packed break or a trip to see all the sights and sounds of the country’s unique landscape, there’s something for every type of family in New Zealand.

-Sprawling across a North and a South Island, New Zealand is home to some iconic towns and cities that are the perfect places to enjoy all that a classic city break has to offer; from restaurants, cafes and shopping to museums, arts and culture.
+Sprawling across a North and a South Island, New Zealand is home to iconic towns and cities that are the perfect places to enjoy all that a classic city break has to offer; from restaurants, cafes and shopping to museums, arts and culture.
 Plot points to map out if you’re planning a multi-stop tour of NZ include Auckland, Wellington, Rotorua and Napier on the North Island and Queenstown, Wanaka, Dunedin and Christchurch on the South.

 Ideal as both stand-alone breaks and springboards for other adventures, these cities are super kid-friendly and perfectly showcase the rich and diverse heritage of the country as a whole.

 Whatever your preferred type of landscape, whether it’s dense forestry, dramatic coastline or soaring cliffs, New Zealand’s the perfect destination for families who love spending time together in nature.

 If beaches are your thing, Cathedral Cove on the Coromandel, Ninety Mile Beach on the Bay of Islands, Mount Maunganui on the Bay of Plenty and Wharariki Beach in Nelson all offer the breathtaking views that you’ll quickly come to expect from this beautiful country.
 Rockpools, caves, a plethora of water-based activities and a whole lot more await!